Nextpeer/Nextpeer-libgdx/README.md

 You're all done!
 You should be able to compile and run your new Super Jumper game, complete with Nextpeer-enabled multiplayer features!

 You can continue building the project by adding advanced player-to-player communication.
-For example, show the other players on the screen or let players interact with the other players while in-game (with power-ups)!
+For example, show the other players on the screen or let players interact with the other players while in-game (with power-ups).
+You can also let your players challenge their Facebook friends by completing the required steps for Facebook integration (for more on that, follow our [Android quick start][docs]).

 Check out Nextpeer’s version of the game on the [Play Store][playStore].